top of page

 Financial Aid

-Approximately 47% of Carondelet students received financial aid, including $1.5 million in need-based grants and $350,000 in merit awards.
+Approximately 50% of Carondelet students receive financial aid, including $2.1 million in need-based grants and merit awards.

 Academics